jniebuhr/gaggimate-docs/src/pages/docs/installation-gc.md

 #### Disassemble the Machine
-Remove the side panels of the Gaggia Classic to access the internal wiring and components.
+Remove the top panel of the Gaggia Classic to access the internal wiring and components.
 Document the existing wiring configurations with photos or diagrams for reference.

 ### HV Wiring